Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Methodology

-\textbf{Score function decomposition. } While sampling directly from $\mathbf{z}_{t}{=}\mathbf{m}$ ($t=1$) to $\mathbf{x}$ is suitable for one-step generators, it induces collapse in multi-step regimes: the student never conditions on intermediate states and tends toward low-entropy, mode-seeking behavior \citep{zhu2025di}.
+\begin{remark} Compared with regression-based distillation (e.g., SDTT and DUO), distillation is more delicate to optimize and requires proper regularization, but it is also crucial for achieving high-fidelity generation with very few diffusion steps~\citep{dhariwal2021diffusion}.
+To promote training stability, we (i) initialize both $\mathbf p_\nu$ and $D_\lambda$ from the pre-trained teacher, (ii) warm up $D_\lambda$ while freezing $\mathbf p_\nu$ for an initial phase, and (iii) clip both rewards and gradients in the policy update to avoid exploding updates.
+Empirically, we monitor discriminator accuracy and observe that it consistently stays in a non-saturated regime. \end{remark} \textbf{Score function decomposition. } While sampling directly from $\mathbf{z}_{t}{=}\mathbf{m}$ ($t=1$) to $\mathbf{x}$ is suitable for one-step generators, it induces collapse in multi-step regimes: the student never conditions on intermediate states and tends toward low-entropy, mode-seeking behavior \citep{zhu2025di}.
 To expose the student to intermediate corruption levels, we approximate the score from \eqref{eq:ikl:discrete:objective} by decomposing it at a randomly sampled time $t_i \sim \pi(t)$ and its corresponding state $\mathbf{z}_{i}$, which gives:

 Training with the split score \eqref{eq:grad:estimate} exposes the student to a distribution of intermediate states and mitigates entropy collapse, while remaining compatible with the IKL estimator.